Quantum Vector Signal Analyzer: Wideband Electric Field Sensing via Motional Raman Transitions

-Harmonic oscillators controlled at the single quanta level provide quantum-limited metrology capabilities.
-For single quantum harmonic oscillators (QHOs), it has been shown that non-classical Fock states provide optimal precision and sensitivity for measurements of displacements with unknown phase, and they have been used to measure the amplitude and frequency of an oscillator below the standard quantum limit (SQL)~\cite{Wolf2019,McCormick2019}.
-Further, using squeezing to provide `quantum amplification’ the sensitivity of a QHO to a resonant force has been enhanced by roughly an order of magnitude~\cite{Burd2019} and entanglement of the collective spin states of trapped ions with a shared motional mode has provided sensitivity to amplitudes 40$\times$ below the zero-point fluctuations of the oscillator~\cite{Gilmore2017}, as well as sensitivity to DC displacements roughly 9~dB below the SQL~\cite{Gilmore2021}.
+Well-controlled quantum systems offer quantum-limited metrology capabilities~\cite{Pezze2018,Degen2017}.
+Quantum harmonic oscillators (QHOs) controlled at the single quanta level serve as an excellent platform for high-sensitivity detection of radio frequency (RF) electric fields.
+For a single QHO mode, it has been shown that non-classical Fock states provide optimal precision and sensitivity for measurements of displacements with unknown phase~\cite{Wolf2019}.
+Such states have been prepared in trapped ions to measure the amplitude~\cite{Wolf2019} and frequency~\cite{Wolf2019,McCormick2019} of an oscillator below the standard quantum limit (SQL).
+Additionally, a Fock state with up to $N = 100$ quanta in a superconducting microwave cavity was used to demonstrate displacement and oscillator frequency sensitivity approaching the Heisenberg limit~\cite{deng2024}.